Steam (band): Steam

 In 1969, Leka was working at Mercury Records and convinced the label's A&R to record DeCarlo.
 With Leka producing, DeCarlo (under the professional name Garrett Scott) recorded four singles, all of which Bob Reno, the label's head, thought would do well issued as an A-side.
 DeCarlo's first single was to be "Workin' On a Groovy Thing", but it was beaten by the 5th Dimension version released a week earlier.
 Then the company and Leka decided on "Sweet Laura Lee" as the next single and a B-side was needed.
 DeCarlo and Leka were asked to cut a B-side along with Frashuer.
 The trio chose to use a previously unrecorded song from their Chateaus days, which became "Na Na Hey Hey Kiss Him Goodbye".

 To the musicians' surprise, Reno decided that "Na Na Hey Hey Kiss Him Goodbye" should be an A-side.
 Leka thought the song was "an embarrassing record...
 Not that Gary sang it badly.
 But compared to his four songs, it was an insult."
 To avoid a clash with DeCarlo's planned solo career, Mercury issued the single on its Fontana subsidiary under the name "Steam".
 Leka said the name was conceived after he saw steam rising from a manhole cover in the street outside the recording studio.

 Released late in 1969, "Na Na Hey Hey Kiss Him Goodbye" reached number one in the United States for two weeks in December 1969.
 The song was also a Top 10 hit in the UK and Canada.

 Leka hastily put together a touring group to support the hit single, none of whose members had actually played on the recording.
 The touring group consisted of: Bill Steer (vocals), Jay Babina and Tom Zuke (guitars), Mike Daniels (bass), Hank Schorz (keyboard), and Ray Corriea (drums).
 Leka, DeCarlo, and Frashuer did not take part in the touring group, although the three were credited as songwriters for Steam's self-titled album.
 The second single from the album, "I've Gotta Make You Love Me", reached number 46 in the U.S. on Billboard and 44 in Canada in February 1970.

+Steam has also been a live touring band for 3 decades and under several reincarnations dating back to 1970 until its demise in 2006.
+Some of the touring members were, Tommy Scott Freda on vocals (1970 – 1996) and bass, Paul Freda on guitar (1970 – 1996), Alan Tebaldi on drums (1997 to 2006), Bruce Herring on percussion (1978), Howie Rose on bass (1997), Greg Bravo on vocals (1997 - 2006, and Bill Pascali on vocals and keyboards (1970s, 1980s, and 1990s).